thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 - Run the ``calshort`` command, if possible, and follow the prompts when ready.
-- Connect a known impedance between the measurement leads or choose a connection configuration from the on board resistors.
+- Connect a known impedance between the measurement leads or choose a connection configuration from the onboard resistors.
 - Run the ``calload <value1> <value2>`` command where ``<value1>`` is the true
   resistive value of the component (Ohms) and ``<value 2>`` is the true reactive value of the component (Ohms) and follow the prompts when ready.